sirech/deliver/README.markdown

 archived.
 Then, at some point, a digest is generated for a user, containing all the messages pending for the user in text format.

+### Offline websites

+For those that can only use email, there is the possibility to request a webpage and get it as an email attachment.
+You only have to send an email to the list with a subject like `GET _url_`, and you'll get an email with the url downloaded as an attachment.

 ## Configuration

 Many options are configurable, via a _config.py_ file.
 An example file